bird-house/birdhouse-deploy/birdhouse/README.rst

     a version of the data that is independent of the underlying storage technology.

   * this is useful when you want to be able to restore a component to a previous state and the component version has been updated since the last backup.
+For example, if a database has been updated between versions and there is no easy way to cleanly migrate the existing database data between versions, the representative data can be used.

   * backing up and restoring representative data will probably take a much longer time than application data.